nain415/td2/README.md

 ##### Dealing with Legacy Data from the API and 504 Errors!

-Issues that I face come from both data with missing fields, and error data resulting from an overloaded API server.
+Major issues that I faced came from both data with missing fields, and error data resulting from an overloaded API server.
 To meet these challenges, defensive code, try-catch structures, and some detailed comments are present in td2.py's code.

 ##### References & Links: